Men embarrassed by cancer diagnosis

 Overcoming the stigma

-Men account for over half (51%) of new cancer diagnoses across the nation each year (CRUK).
+Men account for over half (51%) of new cancer diagnoses across the nation each year (CRUK)

 But for a number of years, we've observed that men only make up a third of visitors looking for support at Maggie's.

-Maggie’s Chief Executive Dame Laura Lee said: “Cancer can come with a loss of identity and treatment can feel very exposing.
+Our Chief Executive Dame Laura Lee said: “Cancer can come with a loss of identity and treatment can feel very exposing.

 "We have to help men get over the stigma of thinking that there is embarrassment or shame attached to asking for support.